johnmm/nltk-wiki/FAQ.md

 <pre><span>&gt;&gt;&gt;</span><span> </span><span>import</span><span> nltk<br /></span><span>&gt;&gt;&gt;</span><span> nltk</span><span>.</span><span>__path__<br /></span><span>[</span><span>'/opt/local/Library/Frameworks/Python.framework/Versions/3.2/lib/python3.2/site-packages/nltk-3.0a3-py3.2.egg/nltk'</span><span>]</span></pre></blockquote>
 <li><b>What papers have been published about NLTK?</b> </li><blockquote>NLTK has been used in a wide variety of published research.
 Please search <a href="https://scholar.google.com.au/scholar?q=%22natural+language+toolkit%22">Google Scholar</a> for details.
 </blockquote>
 <li><b>How is NLTK development supported?</b> </li><blockquote>NLTK is an open source project that depends mainly on the efforts of volunteers.
-Occasionally we have funds for a summer intern or TA to work on specified projects.
 Students and teachers also donate code.
-In 2008, we received support from <i>Google
-Summer of Code</i>.
 We encourage volunteers to get involved (please consult the <a href="https://github.com/nltk/nltk/wiki">wiki</a>).
-If you find the toolkit useful, please make a donation to support further development.
+If you find the toolkit useful, please contribute.
 </blockquote>
 <li><b>How did NLTK start?</b> </li><blockquote>The NLTK project began when Steven Bird was teaching CIS-530 at
 the University of Pennsylvania in 2001, and hired his star